bonobonet/bonobonet.github.io/docs/peering.md

 ### Finding a peer

-First you need to find someone who is already running a BonoboNET node and available for peering.
+First, you need to find someone who is already running a BonoboNET node and available for peering.

 You will then notify either `rany` or `deavmi` and provide details on who you are and who you want to link with.
 The person you want to link with must follow this whole document as well as the others within this [section](join.md).